IMpcuong/dot/awesome-git/README.md

 git log --oneline --graph --decorate --abbrev-commit <BRANCH_NAME1>..<BRANCH_NAME2>
 ```

-- Showing only datetime created of a commit by using its hash abbreviation:
+- Showing only datetime creation of a commit by using its hash abbreviation:

 ```bash
 # `%cd` := created date.